-More than 1,000 men and boys were living around Belgrade’s train station until their eviction in May.
-Now many of them, including hundreds of children traveling alone, are missing or vulnerable to trafficking in their desperation to reach northern Europe.
+More than 1,000 asylum-seeking men and boys were living around Belgrade’s train station until their eviction in May.
+Now many of them, including hundreds of children traveling alone, are missing and vulnerable to trafficking in their desperation to reach northern Europe.

 The Committee's recommendations on the issues relevant to children's care are highlighted, as well as other care-related concluding observations, ratification dates, and links to the Universal Periodic Review and Hague Intercountry Adoption Country Profile.

 This document summarizes the content of the 6-7 October 2016 Network Meeting of National Statistical Offices.
 The event comprised of a number of presentations on topics related to the SDGs and data on children in alternative care.

 The UN Refugee Agency and UNICEF are setting up 20 centers to support and protect children and families fleeing war and persecution as they move across Europe’s well-worn migration routes.
 The centers, known as Blue Dot Hubs, are intended to provide a safe place for children and families facing risks once they arrive in Greece and move along the Balkan migratory route, which includes the former republic of Macedonia, Serbia, Croatia and Slovenia.
 In these hubs, children can play and their families can receive services and counseling.

 Meant to highlight the maxim that every child deserves the best that we all have to give; this book provides a review of the progress made since The UN Convention on the Rights of the Child.
 It contains reports from 21 countries on the status of the rights of the child.
 The countries are: Australia, Canada, Croatia, Denmark, France, Germany, Greece, India, Iran, Japan, Portugal, Romania, Scotland, Serbia, Solomon Islands, Spain, the Netherlands, the UK, the USA, Uzbekistan and Venezuela.
 There are no reports from Africa.